 The Company’s policy on remuneration is to attract, retain and incentivise the best staff in a manner consistent with the goals of corporate governance.
 In setting the Company’s remuneration policy, the Remuneration Committee considers a number of factors, including the basic salaries and benefits available to Executive Directors of comparable companies.

-The Audit Committee presently comprises three independent non-Executive Directors: Stuart Henderson (Chairman), Heather Preston and Dr Andrew Heath.
+The Audit Committee presently comprises three independent Non-Executive Directors: Stuart Henderson (Chair), Dr Heather Preston and Dr Andrew Heath.
 The Board considers that all members of the Audit Committee possess recent and relevant financial experience.
 The Audit Committee monitors the integrity of the financial statements of Oxford Biomedica and any formal announcements relating to the Company’s financial performance, reviewing significant financial reporting judgements contained in them.
 It reviews our internal financial controls and the internal control and risk management systems.
 It makes recommendations to the Board, for it to put to shareholders for their approval in general meetings, in relation to the appointment, re-appointment and removal of the external auditors, and approves the remuneration and terms of engagement of the external auditors.

 The independent auditors continue to operate procedures to safeguard against the possibility that the auditors’ objectivity and independence could be compromised.
 This includes the use of quality review partners, use of a technical review board (where appropriate) and annual independence procedures, including confirmations by all staff.
 The auditors report to the Audit Committee on matters including independence and non-audit fees on an annual basis.
 In addition, the role of the audit partner is rotated on a periodic basis.
 The Audit Committee reviews and monitors the external auditors’ independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements.